 The warnings and precautions are at the back of the English section.
-Most of them area common sense.
-The warnings are to prevent potential skin injury.
-They say:
+Most of them are common sense.
+The warnings prevent potential skin injury.

-- Don’t treat your eye or eyelids or shine the laser in your eye
+- on your eye or eyelids or shine the laser in your eye

-- Don’t treat an area more than once a day and don’t treat the next day if your skin is still red or swollen
+- more than once a day & don’t treat the next day if your skin is still red or swollen

-- If you’re pregnant or under 18 it’s not tested for your use so don’t use it
+- if you’re pregnant or under 18 as it’s not tested for your use

-- Don’t use it on other body areas (it’s not been tested safe)
+- use it on other body areas (it’s not tested safe)

-- You mustn’t focus on one spot without moving the device
+- focus on one spot without moving the device

 - Stop using it if wrinkles appear to worsen and see your doctor

-- Got a medical condition which increases your sensitivity to light?
-Don’t use it
+- use it if you’ve a medical condition which increases your sensitivity to light

-- Also, don’t use it if you have a significant medical skin condition, skin that’s unusually sensitive to light, or you easily develop a rash or allergic reaction
+- use it if you have a significant medical skin condition, skin that’s unusually sensitive to light, or you easily develop a rash or allergic reaction

 - Store it between -20°C and 50°C,